thisisgss/portfolio_optimisation_app/README.md

 ## Overview

 The **Portfolio Optimizer Pro** is a comprehensive financial web application built on **Streamlit** that utilizes the principles of **Modern Portfolio Theory (MPT)**, primarily the **Markowitz Efficient Frontier**, to help users find the optimal allocation of assets.
-It is designed to be an all-in-one tool for analysis, personalization, and planning.
+It is designed to be an all-in-one tool for analysis, personalization, and investment planning.

 ## ✨ Key Features